-A: Yes, a club license does not require food service, and you may open consistent with the Department of Health’s interim guidance on indoor and outdoor food service (seated guests, 50% capacity, proper spacing, use of face coverings, etc.) found here, any other applicable guidance/law, including the ABC Law and SLA guidance.
+A: Yes, a club license does not require food service, and you may open consistent with the Department of Health’s interim guidance on indoor and outdoor food service (seated guests, 50% capacity indoors, proper spacing, use of face coverings, etc.), any other applicable guidance/law, including the ABC Law and SLA guidance.

 Q: We have a large outdoor space, are weddings, parties and gatherings allowed under the outdoor guidelines?

-A: Yes, provided the party is 10 persons or fewer in any phase 2 region and 25 persons or fewer in any phase 3 region, or 50 or fewer in any phase 4 regions, and provided the business follows SLA and the Department of Health’s interim guidance on outdoor food service (seated guests, proper spacing, use of face coverings, etc.) found here, any other applicable guidance/law, including the ABC Law and SLA guidance.
+A: Yes, provided the party is 10 persons or fewer in any phase 2 region, 25 persons or fewer in any phase 3 region, or 50 or fewer in any phase 4 regions, and provided the business follows SLA guidances and the Department of Health’s interim guidance on indoor or outdoor food service (seated guests, proper spacing, use of face coverings, etc.) found here, any other applicable guidance/law, including the ABC Law and SLA guidance.
 This means no dancing or other standing activities, generally.

 LICENSEE EXPANSION OF PREMISES